nem035/logee.js/README.md

 Logee box header contains:

-- a button to clear the console,
+- A button to clear the console,
-- two buttons to increase/decrease the font size
+- Two buttons to increase/decrease the font size
-- a button to minimize/maximize Logee box
+- A button to minimize/maximize Logee box

 Additionally, you can :